 b.
 When more than one FR is carried on the flight, data files from each FR must be submitted (paragraph 4.5.6e refers).
 A difference in the declaration among FRs carried could be grounds for refusal to accept any claim from that flight.

 4.3 FLIGHT DATA VERIFICATION

-4.3.1 Flight data recording and sampling rate
+4.3.1 Sampling rate